Key Takeaways

 Company Size: Boutique agency | Founded: 2011

-Wearable Integration Expertise: Widest proprietary SDK coverage we've seen, including Oura, Whoop, Garmin, Fitbit, Omron HeartGuide, smart textiles, and FDA-cleared medical wearables.
-Deep BLE connectivity expertise, cross-platform mobile/wearable synchronization, and encrypted transmission to HIPAA-compliant cloud systems.
-Their work with proprietary device SDKs (not just public APIs) shows relationships with device manufacturers and access to deeper integration capabilities than standard consumer APIs provide.
+Widest proprietary SDK coverage including Oura, Whoop, Garmin, Fitbit, Omron HeartGuide, smart textiles, and FDA-cleared medical wearables.
+Their work with proprietary device SDKs (not just public APIs) shows relationships with device manufacturers and access to deeper integration capabilities.

 Notable HealthTech Projects: